gripfastistech/FileIndexer/README.md

 Then install the relevant dependencies listed at FileIndexer.config.php (lines 59-66).

+## Required dependicies (Ubuntu 20.04)

+ - convPDFtoTXT: (?)
+ - pdftotext: sudo apt-get install poppler-utils
+ - iconv: sudo apt install libc6 and/or(?): sudo apt-get install -y php-iconv
+ - antiword: sudo apt install antiword
+ - xls2csv: sudo apt install xls2csv

 ## Configuration

 Documentation missing, check the FileIndexer.config.php file directly.

 By default, FileIndexer will try to use the command line tool "pdftotext" to index PDF files.
 However, by setting `$wgFileIndexer_OCRisActive = true;` in your LocalSettings *before* requiring the extension, the "convPDFtoTXT" tool will be used, which uses optical character recognition (OCR) to scan and index PDF files.

-## Required dependicies (Ubuntu 20.04)

- - convPDFtoTXT
- - pdftotext (poppler-utils)
- - iconv
- - antiword
- - xlx2csv
  - catppt
  - strings
  - unzip

+## Configuration

+Documentation missing, check the FileIndexer.config.php file directly.

+By default, FileIndexer will try to use the command line tool "pdftotext" to index PDF files.
+However, by setting `$wgFileIndexer_OCRisActive = true;` in your LocalSettings *before* requiring the extension, the "convPDFtoTXT" tool will be used, which uses optical character recognition (OCR) to scan and index PDF files.

 ## Usage